About the Market

 Mighty whistle roars used to fill the neighborhoods of Pendleton as trains traveled to and from Pendleton Station.
 Now, Pendleton Station is the home of Pendleton Station Market!
 The market is a way for our community to connect with local and unique vendors and support small business.

-This community landmark plays host to local farmers and artisans in the Western New York region.
+This community landmark's parking lot plays host to local farmers and artisans in the Western New York region.
 Come explore to find products such as local produce, meats, cheeses, baked goods, spirts and even handmade crafts such as jewelry and home decor!
 You can even find fun products to spoil your human and fur kids!

 Pendleton Station Market is located right next to Craft Coffee House.
 So stop, grab a cup of joe and peruse the goods and services our local vendors have to offer.
 We truly believe that time and dedication to re-establish the market will make this a successful symbol of our town and the people within it.